Tributes pour in for ‘fearless peacemaker’ Seamus Mallon after death aged 83

 — Colum Eastwood (@columeastwood) January 24, 2020

 Born in Markethill, Armagh in 1936, Mr Mallon attended St Patrick’s Grammar School, where he was noted for his talent as a GAA footballer.
-He went on to represent his native Armagh.
+He went on to represent his native county.

 Before entering politics, Mr Mallon worked as a teacher, becoming headmaster of St James Primary School in Markethill.